Know About Raw Sugar Manufacturing Process

-The limed juice or deficated juice or treated juice is heated up to 1020 C to 1030 C and then sent to clarifier for settling & further filtration purpose.
+The limed juice or defecated juice or treated juice is heated up to 1020 C to 1030 C and then sent to a clarifier for settling & further filtration purposes.

-The settling process separates the treated juices treated into two layers of clear juice which rises to the top surface and mud which collects at the bottom of the clarifer.
+The settling process separates the treated juices treated into two layers of clear juice which rises to the top surface and mud which collects at the bottom of the clarifier.

-The different types of clarifier design to carryout this separation as completely and rapidly as possible.
+The different types of clarifier designs carry out this separation as completely and rapidly as possible.
 Normally settling aid is added so as to maintain the juice free from suspended matter and turbidity.

-The settled mud in clarifier contains also having sugar so it will be extracted by using vacuum filters or decanters technology.
-The extracted juice in vacuum filters is again sent back to the defication process.
+The settled mud in the clarifier contains also sugar so it will be extracted by using vacuum filters or decanters technology.
+The extracted juice in vacuum filters is again sent back to the defecation process.

-The clarified juice sent to evaporator bodies to increase its solid concentration.
-After evaporation it is called as a syrup.
+The clarified juice is sent to evaporator bodies to increase its solid concentration.
+After evaporation, it is called syrup.

-In the process of evaporation, the concentration of clear juice is carried out until the percentage of solids has reached upto 60% 70% as per the requirement.
-This evaporation process is conducted under a system of multiple effect evaporators as per the view of energy conservation.
+In the process of evaporation, the concentration of clear juice is carried out until the percentage of solids has reached 60% to 70% as per the requirement.
+This evaporation process is conducted under a system of multiple-effect evaporators as per the view of energy conservation.

-The concentrated juice means syrup is subjected to process of crystallization.
-In the crystallization process consists of concentration of syrup and formation of sugar crystal.
+The concentrated juice means the syrup is subjected to a process of crystallization.
+The crystallization process consists of the concentration of syrup and the formation of sugar crystals.
 This process is done by vacuum pans.

 Straight there massecuite boiling scheme is followed for raw sugar making has to be taken to ensure uniformity and proper size of sugar grains.
-The raw sugar crystals are surrendered by thin film of molasses and thus having brownish appearance.
+The raw sugar crystals are surrendered by a thin film of molasses and thus have a brownish appearance.